Kapil Sharma Ginni Chatrath Wedding: Bharti, Haarsh & Others Seen Grooving At Sangeet! INSIDE PICS

 - Wildlife Sanctuaries Of Tamil Nadu

 Kapil Sharma and Ginni Chatrath are getting hitched today in Jalandar.
 The pre-wedding rituals kick started on December 10 , 2018 and yesterday, the couple held the Sangeet ceremony.
 Several television such as Krushna Abhishek, Arti Singh, Master Saleem and others were spotted at the function.
 In the I inside pictures that are making rounds on the internet, comedian Bharti Singh and Haarsh Limbachiyaa were seen grooving and having a blast at Kapil and Ginni's Sangeet last night.
 We caught hold some of the pictures that you ought to see!
+In another video that's making rounds on the iternet, Kapil is seeing doing bangra as he looks estatic.

 Team Bharti Cheer Kapil-Ginni